 Growing Good Kids: 28 Activities to Enhance Self-Awareness, Compassion and Leadership.
 Delisle, D. & Delisle, J. (1996).
 Free Spirit Publishing, Inc. This book contains examples of lessons that "allow all students to experience the joy of learning about themselves while acting in the service of others."
 All of the activities involve both cognitive and affective learning.
 They are experiential, open-ended, product-focused and flexible in scope and time.
 In addition, the activities can be modified to suit teachers' and students' needs.

-The Gifted Kids' Survival Guide: A Teen Handbook: Smart, Sharp, and Ready for (Almost) Anything (Revised & Updated 4th Edition).
+The Gifted Teen Survival Guide: Smart, Sharp, and Ready for (Almost) Anything.
 Galbraith, J. & Delisle, J. (1996, revised).
 Free Spirit Publishing, Inc. Written with help from hundreds of gifted teenagers, this is the ultimate guide to surviving and thriving in a world that doesn't always value, support, or understand high ability.
 Teens learn the facts about giftedness, IQ, tests and testing; how to take charge of their lives (including expectations, perfectionism, time management and stress); how to take charge of their education (knowing their rights as students, exploring their options, choosing a college); how to build healthy relationships; and much more.
 Featuring insightful essays by gifted young people, inspiring quotations and appealing graphics, it's a must for gifted teens, their parents, teachers, counselors and anyone who cares about smart, creative, curious young people.

-The Gifted Kids' Survival Guide: For Ages 10 & Under.
-Galbraith, J. (1984).
+The Survival Guide for Gifted Kids: For Ages 10 & Under Galbraith, J. (1984).
 Free Spirit Publishing, Inc. This book has been revised and updated for today's bright, creative, talented children.
 Based on surveys of hundreds of gifted children, it includes first-person advice from boys and girls that's pertinent, realistic, and inspiring.
 It answers readers' questions about why they think and learn the way they do, what 'giftedness' and IQ really mean, different types of intelligence, how to handle high expectations, how to make school more challenging, how to cope with teasing, how to make friends, and much more.